oktaytuncay/Kubernetes/kubernetes.md

 So the master server should be set up first before deploying the slaves.
 Once the slaves are deployed, we can perform a clone operation from the master server to the first slave.

-After the initial copy is completed, replication from the master to that slave can start and, on the slave node will always in sync with the database on the master.
+After the initial copy is completed, replication from the master to that slave can start and, on the slave node will always be in sync with the database on the master.
 After that, we can set up the second slave.

 We could do it the same way where we clone data from the master, but every time we do that, it's going to impact the resources on the master, especially the network interface.

 Since we have a copy of the Master on the first slave, it makes more sense to copy the data from the slave rather than the Master.
 So we wait for slave one to be ready and then clone data from slave one to slave to.

-And finally we enable continuous replication on slave two from the master.
+And finally, we enable continuous replication on slave two from the master.
 Note that both slaves are configured with the address of the Master node.
 That way, the slaves know where the master is.

 But if the address of the master or slave changes, the whole structure will be broken.
 So we definitely need a static hostname.

 In this structure, first, the Master was created and then the slave-1 and slave-2 were created from the Master.
 We cannot guarantee that deployments in Kubernetes will be in this order.
 All pods of the deployment come up at the same time.

 Stateful sets are similar to deployment sets.
-We can create pods based on a template, they can scale up and scale down, they can perform rolling updates and rollbacks.
+We can create pods based on a template, they can scale up and scale down, and they can perform rolling updates and rollbacks.

 But there are some differences.